 In Australia, the concern about FOI and privacy laws has changed in the last decade.
-From the early debates about to comerous sector privacy in the and conclusive ministerial certificates under the FOI Act, the concern today has shifted.
+From the early debates about the numerous exemptions and conclusive ministerial certificates under the FOI Act, the concern today has shifted.
 So few ministerial exemptions have been claimed that the battle ground has moved.
-Now, the counter-reformation comes from the bureaucrats who point repeatedly to the cumbersome and costly machinery to which they must devote scarce resources.
-And those concerned about spreading the impact of FOI and privacy access rights point to the narrow usage of those rights, the widespread ignorance about them, their substantial confinement to the educated middle class and the retreat from earlier public campaigns to promote general knowledge by media advertising, pamphlets and the like.12
+Now, the counter reformation comes from the bureaucrats who point repeatedly to the cumbersome and costly machinery to which they must devote scarce resources.
+And those concerned about spreading the impact of FOI and privacy access rights point to the narrow usage of those rights, the widespread ignorance about them, their substantial confinement to the educated middle class and the retreat from earlier public campaigns to promote general knowledge by media advertising, pamphlets and the like.
+12 was said of President Wilson's 14 points that he had divined four more than the Almighty.
+Being a more diffident type I have preferred to follow the Mosaic tradition.
+Hence the ten information commandments which will doubtless, unlike Moses I am moved to hand them down twice.
+Perhaps if Moses had done so, the original Ten Commandments would have been better known and more faithfully observed.

 At this level of the debate, it would be possible to trace a thread of Ariadne through the controversies.
 Common themes undoubtedly exist.
-There is some evidence of a counterreformation, as attention is laid by bureaucrats and politicians in many lands, upon cost and the various problems which the first decade of information legislation has disclosed.
+There is some evidence of a counter reformation, as attention is laid by bureaucrats and politicians in many lands, upon cost and the various problems which the first decade of information legislation has disclosed.